laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 The amount of sub-second decisions, situation recognition over matchups over dozens of characters, and the amount of mental fortitude to execute what you need to do under pressure is what makes fighting games so rewarding to players willing to dedicate some time to getting good at something.
-I am not a good fighting game player, but that doesn't mean I can't appreciate the depth that's in fighting games!
+I don't have the experience of being a good fighting game player, but that doesn't mean I can't appreciate the depth that's in fighting games!
+What I do have instead is a hobbyist interest in game theory and math and applying them to toy situations.

 Here I want to highlight a little of the depth of fighting games by diving into just one tiny situation in a fighting game using a little bit of game theory.
 Hopefully, it would entice you to be at least somewhat interested in fighting games (if the above clips weren't enough to pique your interest), or just the use of game theory and mathematics in general.